 Taking holidays during the school term is not an entitlement and is not authorised by the school.
 Permission for leave of absence other than illness must be sought from the Head Teacher and is granted only in exceptional circumstances, in accordance with the school’s Attendance Policy (see the school website).
 The school will not provide work for pupils taken out of school for unauthorised absence.

 Any student arriving in school after registration has been taken will be recorded as ‘L’ (late).
 If they arrive after registration period has finished they will be recorded as ‘U’ (unauthorised absence).
 At The Pines, registration begins at 8.55 and registers are closed at 9.10.
 Any child who arrives after 9.10 will be categorised as U (unauthorised absence).
-Unauthorised absence at the beginning of the day is particularly damaging to a child’s academic and social progress and for this reason will be treated very seriously by the school and the EWO.
+Unauthorised absence at the beginning of the day is particularly damaging to a child’s academic and social progress and for this reason will be treated very seriously by the school and the Education Welfare Officier (EWO).

 Holidays during term times